medaman/hangman/README.md

 # Tech

-Star Wars RPG uses a number of open source technologies to work effectively:
+Hangman uses a number of open source technologies to work effectively:

 * [HTML] - The standard markup language for creating web pages and web applications
 * [CSS] - Stylesheet language used to describe presentation